 Amby was predeceased by his father Ambrose T. Heighton; father-in-law, John M. Ryan; nephews, Gordon and Jared Ryan; niece, Allyson Kinley and Daughter-In-Law, Fleur Mainville.

 Visitation will take place on Friday, October 25th from 2-4 and 7-9 pm at the H.C.
 MacQuarrie Funeral Chapel in Stellarton.
 Funeral service will be held at 11am on Saturday at Our Lady of Lourdes Roman Catholic Church, Stellarton (Lourdes) with Father Barrett Clare-Johnson officiating.
 A family Burial will take place at a future date.

 Donations in his memory may be made to Nova Scotia Crime Stoppers, Mother’s Against Drunk Driving (MADD) Pictou County or a charity of choice.

-To send flowers to the family of Ambrose Heighton , please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Ambrose Heighton , please visit Tribute Store